We have been using the same propellant system for rockets since before 1000 A.D. with volleys of bo hiya at the siege of Yuzhan.

 push the LiftShip™ just high enough to use the depleted balloon as a solar sail.

 Of course, new materials can be developed for a balloon with high burst resistance and characteristics necessary to convert to a solar sail.

 Propulsion systems such as nuclear, ion engines and solar sails are all options once the gravity bonds of earth have been broken, but are not viable as launch systems.
 Other launch options such as magnetic rail guns or space elevators are possible, but haven’t been developed yet.

 It takes energy to get lift and higher energy systems generate more lift, but as you move up the periodic table, you have waste products that are toxic downstream from the output.

-We have the materials available now to bring cheap, effective access to space for more than the rich or lucky.
+We have the materials available now to bring cheap, effective access to space for humans who aren’t rich or lucky.

 Hydrogen, Helium and Methane are molecules which are lighter than air, although only Hydrogen and Helium are typically used to lift objects in our atmosphere over the at least the last 200 years.

 You can float to a neutral point in the sky using any of the gases, with some obvious limitations; When the atmospheric pressure is decreased below the tensile strength of the shell, the balloon bursts and the device plummets to earth.